A list of all Undergraduate courses in Anthropology.

 195 Special Study Internship

-This course is usually taken by an upper division student who wish to complete their education with related work experience and is maintaining at least a C average.
-In addition to work experience (6-8 hours per week), outside research and a term project are usually required.
-Sponsorship by an Anthropology faculty member and approval of the department chair is required.
+This course is usually taken by upper-division students who wishes to complete their education with related work experience and is maintaining at least a C average.
+In addition to work experience (6 – 8 hours per week), outside research and a term project are usually required.
+Sponsorship by an anthropology faculty member and approval of the department chair is required.

 196 Senior Thesis

 Honor students undertake individual research, culminating in the senior project and a presentation.
 This course should be taken in the senior year.